-Prerequisite: Successful completion of Grade 11 Biology course and department approval.
+Prerequisite: Honors or AP Biology or a B+ or better in Biology and department approval.
 UC Approved.

 AP Physics 2

 This course follows all directives as set by the College Board in their description of the AP Physics 2 course.
 This course continues the systematic introduction to the main principles of physics that began in the grade 9 physics course and emphasizes the development of conceptual understanding and problem-solving ability using algebra and trigonometry.
 The Physics 2 course includes topics in both classical and modern physics.
 Knowledge of algebra and basic trigonometry is required; the basic ideas of calculus may be introduced in the theoretical development of some physical concepts, such as acceleration and work.
 Understanding of the basic principles involved and the ability to apply these principles in the solution of problems is a major goal of the course, which serves as preparation for the AP Physics 2 exam.